fairlearn/fairlearn/docs/user_guide/mitigation.rst

       - ✔
       - ✘
    *  - :class:`~fairlearn.adversarial.AdversarialFairness`
-      - Inprocessing algorithm based on the paper *Mitigating Unwanted Biases* *with Adversarial Learning* :footcite:`zhang2018mitigating`.
+      - An optimization algorithm based on the paper *Mitigating Unwanted Biases* *with Adversarial Learning* :footcite:`zhang2018mitigating`.
 This algorithm uses a predictor and an adversarial neural network, defined either as a `PyTorch module
         <https://pytorch.org/docs/stable/generated/torch.nn.Module.html>`_ or
         `Tensorflow2 model